saumitrasapre/Emotionally-Aware-Chatbot/.timezonebot/data/nlu.md

 - can you find me a time zone?
 - what time is it?
 - tell me the time zone
+- Can you tell me the time zone?

 ## intent:find_time_zone_for_location
 - what is the time zone of [London](city)?